Energy partitioning in electrostatic discharge with variable series load resistor: Introduction

 \section{Introduction}

-Electrostatic discharge (ESD) is a natural phenomenon that poses a significant threat across numerous high-tech industries, from aerospace to semiconductor manufacturing, where it can instantaneously damage or destroy sensitive electronic components through excessive heating from high current densities or dielectric breakdown from intense electric fields \cite{Smallwood2020, Greason1984}.
+Electrostatic discharge (ESD) is a natural phenomenon that poses a significant threat across numerous high-tech industries, from aerospace to explosives management to semiconductor manufacturing.
+ESD can rapidly damage or destroy sensitive electronic components through excessive heating from high current densities or dielectric breakdown from intense electric fields \cite{Smallwood2020, Greason1984}.
 As modern electronic systems become increasingly miniaturized and sensitive, understanding and mitigating these destructive effects is crucial.
-ESD also poses ignition risks for energetic materials or can degrade them over time, leading to safety hazards and substantial economic losses \cite{Lovstrand1981, Guoxiang1982, Rizvi1992, Hearn2001, Talawar2006, Larson1989, Ohsawa2011, Weir2013}.
+ESD also poses ignition risks for energetic materials or can degrade them over time, leading to safety hazards and substantial economic losses~\cite{Lovstrand1981, Guoxiang1982, Rizvi1992, Hearn2001, Talawar2006, Larson1989, Ohsawa2011, Weir2013}.
+Ignition may occur through direct contact between an air spark and flammable material, or via current delivered to a secondary victim, causing a chain reaction.
+In either case, understanding how the initial stored energy is divided between the spark and any series resistive load is important.

 Researchers have extensively investigated various aspects of ESD to unravel its physical mechanisms.
-For instance, studies on spherical-plane geometries have explored spark dynamics \cite{Zaridze1996, Bach1981, Hearn2005, Mori2007, Chubb1982}, while ESD from charged human bodies has received specific attention due to its everyday relevance in electronics handling \cite{Katsivelis2015, Taka2009}.
-Other investigations have focused on transient effects, such as the influence of approach speed on peak currents and rise times \cite{Yoshida2012, Daout1987, Tomita2015}, or the impact of rapid voltage rise times on discharge characteristics \cite{Parkevich2019}.
-These works focus on various aspects of ESD formation, with no specific emphasis on understanding how the energy delivered to resistive circuit elements through ESD changes with circuit parameters.
+For instance, studies on spherical-plane geometries have explored spark dynamics~\cite{Zaridze1996, Bach1981, Hearn2005, Mori2007, Chubb1982}, while ESD from charged human bodies has received specific attention due to its everyday relevance in electronics handling~\cite{Katsivelis2015, Taka2009}.
+Other investigations have focused on transient effects, such as the influence of approach speed on peak currents and rise times~\cite{Yoshida2012, Daout1987, Tomita2015}, or the impact of rapid voltage rise times on discharge characteristics \cite{Parkevich2019}.
+These works focus on various aspects of ESD formation, with no specific emphasis on understanding how the energy delivered to resistive circuit elements in series with the ESD changes with circuit parameters.